Necrolesian/morrowind-mod-list/list.md

 Merged Objects can fix many, many conflicts between mods.
 It should be installed somewhere in your Morrowind directory so it can detect your Morrowind install; create a directory called "tes3merge" in your main Morrowind directory, and put it there.

 tes3merge is a command line utility, but it can be run by simply double clicking on the executable.
 Don't do it now; we'll run tes3merge toward the end of this process.

+Finally, the second link above is to the Microsoft .NET 6.0 runtime which is required by the latest version of tes3merge.
+Go ahead and download/install it as well, unless you're sure you already have it.

 ## tes3view ([Github](https://github.com/TES5Edit/TES5Edit/releases), [Discord](https://cdn.discordapp.com/attachments/518048160526893057/907953273363898368/xEdit_4.1.4_EXTREMELY_EXPERIMENTAL.7z))